 2012 saw him un-drafted but then signed by the Indianapolis Colts as a free agent.
 Within four months he was sidelined with a broken foot.

-He joined the active roster for 2013 due to another player serving a four match ban, and he was cut as soon as the banned player returned, although he continued to impress staff and soon rejoined the roster.
-By the end of the year he was starting matches, having showed his ability.
-Successes included 45 receiving yards and a touchdown catch against Houston Texans and a successful match against Kansas City Chiefs in which he achieved the most receiving yards and receptions of his team.
+He joined the active roster for 2013 due to another player serving a four match ban, and he was cut as soon as the banned player returned.
+However, he continued to impress staff and soon rejoined the roster.
+By the end of 2013 he was starting matches, having showed his ability.
+Successes included 45 receiving yards and a touchdown catch against Houston Texans.
+In a successful match against Kansas City Chiefs he achieved the most receiving yards and receptions of his team.

-The season ended with Indianpolis winning the AFC South division, qualifying for the playoffs and being the only team nationally to remain unbeaten against all other teams in their division.
+The season ended with Indianpolis winning the AFC South division and qualifying for the playoffs.
+They were the only team nationally to remain unbeaten against all other teams in their division.

-After two more seasons with Indianpolis, Griff was not retained, and he signed for Miami Dolphins in March 2016, an NFL team who play in the AFC East division, and in December he moved to New England Patriots who play in the same division.
+After two more seasons with Indianpolis, Griff was not retained, and he signed for Miami Dolphins in March 2016.
+The Dolphins are an NFL team who play in the AFC East division, and in December he moved to New England Patriots who play in the same division.
+He has since played for Baltimore Ravens, Oakland Raiders and Calgary Stampeders.

-His rise to his current position has been one he has valued enormously.
+His rise to the top has been one he has valued enormously.

 “As a walk-ok in college, then undrafted in the NFL, just making it onto a team and onto the field has been a dream come true.
 Every team win I’ve been a part of has been a great achievement, it’s extremely difficult to win games in the NFL.”